 Mucous Cyst

 Mucous (or mucoid) cysts are a type of ganglion or fluid-filled cyst that occur at the terminal joint of the fingers or thumb (the joint closest to your fingernail).
-The fluid that is contained in the cyst sac arises from the underlying joint, termed the distal interphalangeal joint (DIPJ) in the fingers or the interphalangeal joint (IPJ) of the thumb.
-Mucous cysts are harmless but they can cause pain (especially when large), nail ridging and can sometimes burst and express their clear fluid contents.
+The fluid within the cyst arises from the underlying joint, termed the distal interphalangeal joint (DIPJ) in the fingers or the interphalangeal joint (IPJ) of the thumb.
+Mucous cysts are harmless but they can cause pain (especially when large) and nail ridging.
+Sometimes they burst and express a clear fluid.
 Mucous cysts tend to fluctuate in size and most will disappear without any treatment within a few years.

 Mucous cysts typically arise in those aged over 45 years and are often associated with early or moderate osteoarthritis of the underlying joint (DIPJ or IPJ).
 Although osteoarthritis typically produces pain, stiffness and reduced movement, it is not uncommon for mucous cysts to be pain-free unless large.
 Sometimes mucous cysts occur without any underlying arthritis.